 You can contact me or leave a comment below.
 Even if it’s small, I’d love to hear about it.

 Second, do you know someone else who could benefit from studying Scripture with you?

-Here are three things to help you get started:
+Here are two things to help you get started:

 - Go here to get a quick overview of DIG’s three steps.

 - Get the free printable DIG worksheet to help guide you through the steps.